openhwgroup/programs/verif/CV32E40P/VerificationPlan/README.md

 ## Verification Plan Status

-The tables below capture the current status of the Verification Plan for the CV32E40P.
+The tables below capture the current status of the Verification Plan for the CV32E40P by high-level feature.
+Under the heading `Review` is one of following:
-The table will be updated at least weekly.
-The owners are shown by their IDs on MatterMost.
-If you plan to capture a Feature for the Verification Plan, please contact @mikeopenhwgroup.
+* **Ready for Review**: Vplan has been captured and is awaiting review.
+* **Reviewed**: Vplan has been reviewed, and is waiting for updates to address review feedback.
+* **Waiting for Signoff**: Vplan has been reviewed and review comments addressed by the author.
+Document is now waiting for reviewers to signoff on the post-review updates.
+* **Complete**: Post-preview updates have been signed-off.

 ### Base instruction set plus standard instruction extensions